diveBarKaraoke/divebar_karaoke_creation_guide/docs/vocal_isolation.rst

 UVR
 ^^^

 UVR was the first model to gain widespread use.
-The vast majority of karaoke tracks on youtube made more than a year ago were created using UVR5 or a previous iteration.
+The vast majority of karaoke tracks on YouTube made more than a year ago were created using UVR5 or a previous iteration.
 It is a very good starting place for folks intimidated by the huge variety of models as it almost always produces a usable result.
 While it’s not currently the most effective, that may change in the future as it gets updated frequently.

 MDX
 ^^^